carpentries-incubator/reproducible-publications-quarto/_episodes/05-formatting-rmd-visualeditor.md

 ### Creating Bullet and numbered lists
 Again, similarly to other document editors, Rstudio allows you to turn text into bullet or numbered lists.
 Let’s apply a bullet list to the paragraphs specifying the values of the data reported in the data paper.
 Assuming we were willing to create a numbered list instead, we could have followed the same process and chosen the other icon.
 We can also sink or lift the listed items.

+### Adding Math Formula

+### Other Editing Features
+The visual editor allows users to insert images by browsing their location or copying and pasting it to the rmd document directly.
+There are also options to add html, line blocks, blockquotes, and footnotes.
+As we will see shortly we can also add code chunks and comments to rdm documents.
+In further episodes we will also learn how to insert citations and create a bibliography.

 ### Adding Math Formulas